hvpham-yorku/Group7-UniVerse/doc/sprint1/RPM.md

 User stories that were covered - also tracked on Trello:

+3. As a user, I want to be able to switch between the home page and the messaging page seamlessly.

-3. As a user, I want to see profile details of suggested matches before decided to add them
+4. As a user, I want to see profile details of suggested matches before decided to add them

-4. As a user, I want to search for connections and find people who share my hobbies.
+5. As a user, I want to search for connections and find people who share my hobbies.

-5. As a user, I want to see suggested matches based on my interests so that I can connect with like-minded individuals
+6. As a user, I want to see suggested matches based on my interests so that I can connect with like-minded individuals

 ***
 **Messaging Page**